Michel Daigle

 Daigle also launched the first freestyle ski camps in Canada and built the first water ski ramps in the country.
 His camps and water ramps were instrumental in helping train a number of moguls, ballet and aerials skiers who went on to become world champions, in turn helping position Canada as a country that has dominated freestyle skiing since the early 1970's.

-He is the inventor of the Daigle Banger and starred in Warren Miller's 1972 film, Winter People.
-Daigle co-authored Free Style Skiing in 1974 and in 1999 was inducted into the Laurentian Ski Hall of Fame.
+He is the inventor of the Daigle Banger, starred in Warren Miller's 1972 film, Winter People and co-authored Free Style Skiing in 1974.
+Daigle was inducted in the Laurentian Ski Hall of Fame in 1999 and the Canadian Ski Hall of Fame in 2014.

 Early ski career

 Daigle started skiing at the age of 13 and began racing at 19 with the Division Laurentienne de Ski (DLS).
 He raced for 3 years in Québec, Ontario and the Eastern United States and finished 2nd overall in the DLS championship in 1971.